Traditional Nursing B.S. Application Procedures

 Mathematics Screening Test: You may take the Math Screening Test up to four times to achieve the required score of 84%.
-You are encouraged to meet this requirement early in your preclinical experience so that remediation can be obtained if needed.
+You are encouraged to meet this requirement early in your preclinical experience so that remediation can be obtained if required.

-Submission of Application to Begin Clinical Year [pdf] and two references to the School of Nursing (one reference must be from a college-level professor preferably from one of the seven science prerequisites).
+Submission of Application to Begin Clinical Year [pdf] and two references to the School of Nursing (one reference must be from a college-level professor preferably from one of the science prerequisites).

 Student essay/personal statement (1-2 pages).

 Date that the complete application was received by the Wegmans School of Nursing.